What can I do with Kaltura?

 Creating Your First Recording

-This short video from Kaltura walks you through the basics of recording a video using Kaltura Personal Capture and uploading it to the My Media tool.
+This short video from Kaltura walks you through the basics of recording a video using Kaltura Capture and uploading it to your My Media account.

 If you want to create a podcast (i.e., an audio recording) instead of a video or screencast, the process is nearly the same.
-Simply turn off your camera and the screen recording options when Kaltura Personal Capture launches.
+Just select the Voice option when Kaltura Capture (rather than Screen or Webcam).

 You can view this video and many others on the Kaltura Learning website.